 Tarot is having a renaissance.
 Though the origin of the Tarot is forever lost to us in the mists of time, the Tarot is always evolving.
 New Age Tarot practioners, such as myself, are breaking out of the old school rigidity of formal spreads, ritual and routine.
 Though I have massive respect for the Tarot and strive to include the ancient meanings in my readings, the way I have started interpreting the cards has been evolving for many years.

 Clairvoyance & Intuition is at play with many of my top psychic readers.
 I have spoken to many Psychic readers & Excellent Clairvoyants who use Tarot, though mainly as a prop to fire their intuition.
-They often use other forms of divinatory tools also, however I think Tarot is again becoming the most popular form of psychic tool for the modern reader..
+People often search for trot reading near me before they land on these pages.
+They are searching for readings or more information on Tarot & other forms of divinatory tools, however I think Tarot is again becoming the most popular form of psychic tool for the modern reader..

 The Origins of The New Age Movement